 With 25,000 euros and 1,000 hours of work, Maurizio Cesprini and his partner Paola Gardin rebuilt a ruined home in the medieval village of Ghesc, Italy.
 They hope other young families will consider their example in a market of rising housing costs and a plentiful supply of medieval ghost towns.
 They also feel drawn to save the rich architectural heritage of artisanal stonework dotting villages throughout the Alps and beyond.

-Called “The Village Laboratory”, Ghesc is part-owned by the Canova Association and hosts workshops so college students worldwide can come learn historical stone construction techniques.
-The public half of the village includes a communal kitchen, pizza oven and concert spaces.
+Called “The Village Laboratory,” Ghesc is part-owned by the Canova Association and hosts workshops so college students worldwide can come to learn historical stone construction techniques.
+The public half of the village includes a communal kitchen, pizza oven, and concert spaces.

 Right now, Ghesc (in local dialect; “Ghesio” in Italian) in the commune of Montecrestese near the Swiss border has just 3 inhabitants (Maurizio, Paola, and their son Emil), but the four homes that comprise the private side of town are at various stages of being rebuilt.